Netflix: Original programming

 "Netflix Originals" are content that is produced, co-produced, or distributed exclusively by Netflix.
-Netflix funds its original shows differently than other TV networks when they sign a project, providing the money upfront and immediately ordering two seasons of most series.
+Netflix funds its original shows differently than other TV networks when it signs a project, providing the money upfront and immediately ordering two seasons of most series.
 It keeps licensing rights, which normally give production companies future revenue opportunities from syndication, merchandising, etc.

 Over the years, Netflix output ballooned to a level unmatched by any television network or streaming service.
 According to Variety Insight, Netflix produced a total of 240 new original shows and movies in 2018, then climbed to 371 in 2019, a figure "greater than the number of original series that the entire U.S. TV industry released in 2005."
 The Netflix budget allocated to production increased annually, reaching $13.6 billion in 2021 and projected to hit $18.9 billion by 2025, a figure that once again overshadowed any of its competitors.
-As of August 2022, original productions made up 50% of Netflix's overall library in the United States.
+As of August 2022, original productions made up 50% of Netflix's overall library in the US.

 Film and television deals

 Netflix has exclusive pay TV deals with several studios.
 The deals give Netflix exclusive streaming rights while adhering to the structures of traditional pay TV terms.

 Distributors that have licensed content to Netflix include Warner Bros., Universal Pictures, Sony Pictures Entertainment and previously The Walt Disney Studios.
-Netflix also holds current and back-catalog rights to television programs distributed by Walt Disney Television, DreamWorks Classics, Kino International, PBS, Warner Bros.
-Television and Paramount Global Content Distribution, along with titles from other companies such as ABS-CBN Studios, GMA Pictures, Cignal Entertainment, MQ Studios, Regal Entertainment, Viva Films, MNC Media, Screenplay Films, Soraya Intercine Films, Falcon Pictures, MD Pictures, Rapi Films, Starvision Plus, CJ ENM, JTBC, Kakao Entertainment, TBS, TV Asahi, Fuji TV, Mediacorp, Primeworks Studios, GMM Grammy, Public Television Service, Gala Television, ITV Studios, Hasbro Entertainment and StudioCanal.
+Netflix also holds current and back-catalog rights to television programs distributed by Walt Disney Television, DreamWorks Classics, Kino International, PBS, AMC Global Media, Warner Bros.
+Television and Paramount Global Content Distribution, along with titles from other companies such as ABS-CBN Studios, GMA Network Inc., Cignal Entertainment, MQ Studios, Regal Entertainment, Viva Communications, Solar Entertainment Corporation, MNC Media, Screenplay Films, Soraya Intercine Films, CJ ENM, Tencent Pictures, JTBC, Kakao Entertainment, TBS, TV Asahi, Fuji TV, Mediacorp, Primeworks Studios, Astro Shaw, GMM Grammy, Public Television Service, Gala Television, Banijay Entertainment, Mattel Studios, Annapurna Pictures, ITV Studios, Hasbro Entertainment, FilmRise, Gaumont and StudioCanal.
 Formerly, the streaming service also held rights to select television programs distributed by NBCUniversal Television Distribution, Sony Pictures Television and 20th Century Fox Television.

 Netflix negotiated to distribute animated films from Universal that HBO declined to acquire, such as The Lorax, ParaNorman, and Minions.

-Netflix holds exclusive streaming rights to the film library of Studio Ghibli (except Grave of the Fireflies) worldwide except in the U.S. and Japan as part of an agreement signed with Ghibli's international sales holder Wild Bunch in 2020.
+Netflix holds exclusive streaming rights to the film library of Studio Ghibli (except Grave of the Fireflies) worldwide except in the US and Japan as part of an agreement signed with Ghibli's international sales holder Wild Bunch in 2020.